UBC-Solar/Legacy-Telemetry-Interface/README.md

 - Stress testing by sending a lot of serial data rapidly
 - Integration with radio link
 - Add Map and Weather data using some web APIs.
+- Fix the CSS: change px to rem/em so it fits every screen properly